luisggpina/personal-website/_posts/2014-12-01-Unsafe_Rubah.md

 </code></pre>

-For instance, the following code sets an entire integer array to 1 using the unsafe API to avoid any bounds check.
+For instance, the following code sets an entire integer array to 1 using the unsafe API to avoid any bounds check:

 <pre><code class="java">
 // For this to work, add the class to the bootstrap classloader by passing